Missouri Statutes of Limitations

 Other Types of Crimes and Statutes of Limitations

-In general, all felonies that are not listed above have a statute of limitations of 3 years.
-The government only has 1 year to bring a case for any misdemeanor.
-Lastly, any crime that is only defined as an infraction can be charged by the state only within 6 months.
+In general, all felonies that are not in the above list have a statute of limitations of 3 years.
+The government only has 1 year to bring a case to court for any crimes that are classified as a misdemeanor.
+Lastly, for any crime that is only defined as an infraction, you can be charged by the state only within a time frame of 6 months.

 What are the exceptions?

-Any other arson charge (1st Degree, 2nd Degree, Knowingly Burning or Exploding) can be charged within 5 years if it is classified as a Class B Felony.
+The statute of limitations for any other arson charge (1st Degree, 2nd Degree, Knowingly Burning, or Exploding) is 5 years if it is classified as a Class B Felony.
+You can only be charged during this time frame.

 Any crime committed by someone in public office can be charged up to 2 years after they leave office as long as it does not extend the statute of limitations by more than 3 years.